 - If the attached lens has an Image Stabilizer and you set the Image Stabilizer (IS) switch to <ON>, the Image Stabilizer will operate at all times even if you do not press the shutter button halfway.
 The Image Stabilizer consumes battery power and may shorten the total movie shooting time or decrease the number of possible shots.
-If you use a tripod or if the Image Stabilizer is not necessary, it is recommended to set the IS switch to <OFF>. - The camera's built-in microphone will also pick up camera operation noise.
-Using a commercially-available external microphone can prevent (or reduce) these noises from being recorded. - Do not connect anything other than an external microphone to the camera's external microphone IN terminal. - If the brightness changes during autoexposure movie shooting, that part may look momentarily still when you play back the movie.
-In such cases, shoot movies with manual exposure.
+If you use a tripod or if the Image Stabilizer is not necessary, it is recommended to set the IS switch to <OFF>. - The camera's built-in microphones will also pick up the operation sound and mechanical sound of the camera during shooting.
+Use the Directional Stereo Microphone DM-E1 (sold separately) to reduce these sounds in the movie - Do not connect anything other than an external microphone to the camera's external microphone IN terminal. - If the brightness changes during autoexposure movie shooting, that part may look momentarily still when you play back the movie.
+In such cases. shoot movies with manual exposure.